-Ventura was one of baseball’s top hitters at the time.
-The 26-year-old was coming off his first All-Star game appearance and was on his way to a third-straight Gold Glove.
-However, none of those credentials saved him from the pummeling of a lifetime at Arlington Stadium.
+Ventura was one of baseball's top hitters at the time.
+The 26-year-old Ventura was coming off his first All-Star game appearance and was on his way to a third-straight Gold Glove.
+However, none of those credentials saved him from the pummeling of a lifetime at Arlington Stadium on August 4, 1993.

 Nolan Ryan was a living legend.
 The 46-year-old was in his 27th and final Major League season, and the ink on his Hall-of-Fame resume was already drying.
-Using an untouchable fastball, Ryan amassed 5,714 career strikeouts and seven no-hitters — both are untouchable MLB records — to go along with allowing just a .204 career batting average to opposing hitters.
+Using an untouchable fastball, the 1969 World Series champion amassed 5,714 career strikeouts and seven no-hitters -- both are untouchable MLB records -- to go along with allowing just a .204 career batting average to opposing hitters.
 Again, another MLB record for the Hall of Famer.
-I guess landing a few uppercuts to Ventura’s head was just icing on the cake.
+I guess landing a few uppercuts to Ventura's head was just icing on the cake.

 His No. 34 jersey is retired by the Los Angeles Angels, Houston Astros and Rangers.

 There was bad blood between the two for an astonishing 19 years after it happened too -- the first time the two spoke to each other after the fight was in 2012, according to Yahoo Sports.
 The two shook hands and chatted on Opening Day of that year.
 Even 24 years later, I don't think we've seen anything close to the Ryan-Ventura fight.

 This post was originally published on September 28, 2015.

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.